- About

 Interested in attending?

-We are inviting corporate, education, legislative, and nonprofit leaders as well as teachers who can offer diverse perspectives about transforming the teacher’s experience in South Carolina.
-If you are interested in contributing to this discussion, please contact Sarah Ann Snipes at sarahann.snipes@teachforamerica.org.
+We invite corporate, education, legislative, and nonprofit leaders as well as teachers to offer diverse perspectives at DiscussED.
+If you are interested in attending the Third Annual DiscussED in 2024, please contact Sarah Ann Snipes at sarahann.snipes@teachforamerica.org.

 Interested in sponsoring?

-Through the generous support of our sponsors, we will be able to host this critical discussion that seeks to support teachers and help end educational inequity in South Carolina.
-Please contact Karl Brady at karl.brady@teachforamerica.org to learn more about becoming a sponsor.
+Through the generous support of our sponsors, we are able to host this annual discussion that seeks to support teachers and help end educational inequity in South Carolina.
+Please contact Sarah Ann Snipes at sarahann.snipes@teachforamerica.org to learn more about becoming a sponsor.

 Publications